java-basics-1007/java-hello/notes/readme.md

 ## Constructors
 - Name of constructor is always the class name.
 - Constructor doesnt have any return type
+- Always keep init logic inside the constructor.
+- The intention of having a constructor to initialize its fields
+- Because the constructor of the class that executes just immediately after object creation

 ### Default Constructor
 When no constructors defined in the class,